Violin Repair School

 Why do orchestras cut corners on maintenance?

-A basic student recorder costs $5.
-The cost for an entry-level violin with case and bow is minimum $300.
-Unlike a plastic recorder, it is fragile and needs periodic adjustment for learning goals to be met.
-After approximately two years, both the strings and the bow hair will need replacing for a minimum of $75.
+The minimum cost for an entry-level violin with case and bow is about $300.
+It is fragile and requires periodic adjustment if learning goals are to be met.
+Each year the strings need to be replaced and the bow re-haired.
+If you had a 35 piece string section, you would need StringWizards or about $5000.